Member support from PLASA

 Coronavirus Self-employed Income Support Scheme

-To be eligible, you must be self-employed or a member of a partnership, have an average annual trading profit of less than £50,000, receive over half of your earnings from self-employment, and have been trading in the last financial year, trading now, and planning to do so this coming year.
+These additional grants are only for those eligible for the initial grants – you must be self-employed or a member of a partnership, have an average annual trading profit of less than £50,000, receive over half of your earnings from self-employment, and have been trading in the last financial year, trading now, and planning to do so this coming year.

 Help for mortgages and rent